andyoleinikov/8_vk_friends_online/README.md

 # Watcher of Friends Online

 With this script you can see who of your VK friends is online right in the command line.
+To recieve **APP_ID** you need to create a standalone app on [VK apps page](https://vk.com/apps?act=manage).

 # Quickstart